Doi Pha Hom Pok National Park: Geography

-Doi Pha Hom Pok National Park is located in the northernmost part of Thailand, situated in Fang, Mae Ai, and Chai Prakan districts of Chiang Mai Province.
+Doi Pha Hom Pok National Park is located in the northern part of Thailand, situated in Fang, Mae Ai, and Chai Prakan districts of Chiang Mai Province.
 The park, which covers 524 square kilometers (202 sq mi), lies on the border with Myanmar to the west and north.

-The park's topography is dominated by the Daen Lao Range, a high, complex mountain range that runs in a north-south direction.
+The park's topography is dominated by the Daen Lao Range, a high, complex mountain range that runs in a north–south direction.
 The elevation within the park varies significantly, from 400 meters (1,300 ft) in the lowland valleys to its highest point at 2,285 meters (7,497 ft).

 Peaks and Watershed

 The park's namesake, Doi Pha Hom Pok, is its highest peak.
 At 2,285 meters, it is the second-highest mountain in all of Thailand, surpassed only by Doi Inthanon.
 The summit is a granite plain that is often shrouded in fog and experiences cold temperatures year-round.
 Other significant peaks in the park include Doi Pu Muen and Doi Laem.

 This mountainous terrain forms a critical watershed.
 The park is the source of the Fang River and numerous other streams that flow into it.
 The high-elevation forests, particularly the hill evergreen forests, play a vital role in capturing moisture and regulating water flow for the surrounding region.